rackspace/runway/docs/source/cfngin/configuration.rst

 For more information see :ref:`Lookups <cfngin-lookups>`.

-In this example config - when deploying things inside a VPC, you will need to pass the **VpcId** of the VPC that you want the resources to be located in.
+In this example config, when deploying things inside a VPC, you will need to pass the **VpcId** of the VPC that you want the resources to be located in.
 If the **vpc** stack provides an Output called **VpcId**, you can reference it easily.

 .. code-block:: yaml